 In case of overdose, call the poison control helpline at 1-800-222-1222.
 Information is also available online at Web Site.
 If the victim has collapsed, had a seizure, has trouble breathing, or can't be awakened, immediately call emergency services at 911.

 What OTHER INFORMATION should I know?

 Keep all appointments with your doctor and the laboratory.
-Your doctor may order certain laboratory tests to check your body's response to infliximab injection.
+Your doctor may order certain laboratory tests to check your body's response to an infliximab injection product.

 It is important for you to keep a written list of all of the prescription and nonprescription (over-the-counter) medicines you are taking, as well as any products such as vitamins, minerals, or other dietary supplements.
 You should bring this list with you each time you visit a doctor or if you are admitted to a hospital.
 It is also important information to carry with you in case of emergencies.